adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 - go to https://www.myetherwallet.com/
 - click "View wallet info" tab
-- chose how you would like to access your wallet and decrypt it locally
+- choose how you would like to access your wallet and decrypt it locally
-- scroll to the section "Sign or verify message" on the page bottom
+- scroll to the section "Sign or verify message" on the bottom page
 - enter your message and optionally enter a date before clicking the "Sign message" button